OSU-CS362-F16/362Exercises/templates/hw3/README.md

 **BEFORE ATTEMPTING THIS SECTION: Comment out all of the functions within `SimpleBlackjackTest` and uncomment your code from `MySuiteTest`!
 Your tests must achieve the target WITHOUT using the SimpleBlackjack class**

 Now measure the coverage of your code.
-If you have less than 80% coverage, fill in the gaps and until you achieve it.
+If you have less than 80% line coverage, fill in the gaps and until you achieve it.
 Take a screenshot of your coverage and submit it as `submissions/hw3/P3.<jpg/pdf>`.

+### Part 4)
+Answer the following questions and put the answers in `submissions/hw3/P4.txt`

+1) True or False: A good test suite has good coverage
+2) True or False: A suite with good coverage implies a good test suite
+3) True or False: 100% Line/Statement Coverage implies 100% Branch Coverage
+4) True or False: 100% Branch Coverage implies 100% Line/Statement Coverage

 ## How to submit